 The findings can help anyone, from a fourth grader doing long division to a retiree taking on a new language.
 But they directly contradict much of the common wisdom about good study habits, and they have not caught on.

-Neurologist Oliver Sacks explains Charles Bonnet syndrome, a type of visual hallucination that affects 10% of visually impaired people.
-Most are afraid to mention it lest others think they’re crazy.
-About 10% of hearing-impaired people get auditory hallucinations for similar … Continue reading →
+Neurologist Oliver Sacks explains Charles Bonnet syndrome (pronounced sharls bon-A) a type of visual hallucination that affects 10% of visually impaired people.
+About 10% of hearing-impaired people get auditory hallucinations (most commonly music) for similar neurological reasons.
+Most are afraid … Continue reading →

 Recently I have been dealing with a cancerous breast lump.
 I had surgery in December, and started chemotherapy a few days ago.
 At this point my prognosis is good, and I am doing well.